• Skip to primary navigation

 Oozing, melty cheese like mozzarella or asadero cheese is ideal for this recipe

-• Pick a finely milled cornmeal (the brand PAN is readily available at most grocery stores).
+• Pick a finely milled cornmeal (the brand P.A.N. is readily available at most grocery stores).

 • Pick a melty cheese such as mozzarella, asadero, quesadilla or a combination of cheeses.

 • If your dough is too wet or sticky add more corn flour.
+One tablespoon at a time.

 • If your dough is too dry, add more liquid.
 One tablespoon of water a time.